-Select Replace Image is to change the logo.
+Select Replace Image Lochange the logo.

 You can hide the logo for the playback in the Playback Settings.
 The Show Logo setting is available for the control bar of each playback component.

 The first settings are the basic color settings for the trainer style.
 When you change these colors, the gradation of the other colors changes automatically.